Actifio/UnixMaskingScriptSupport/README.md

 ### What is masking.sh

 Masking.sh is a simple and trivial masking script that can be used to demontrate masking without masking software.
+To use as a sample, simply modify the rows and columns that you want to change.

 ### Other Software Launcher files
 The point of this GIT repository is to share a framework that lets you test masking without masking software.
 In addition are some working examples of scripts that run masking software.
 These scripts are not complete in that the setup of the masking software is not described.